Perpetually Fair Assignments Via Balanced Sequences of Permutations: Related Work

 \subsection{Fair division}

 The literature on fair division is very large, with new papers appearing every several weeks.
 See \citet{amanatidis2022fair,aziz2022algorithmic,nguyen2023complexity,lang2024fair} for some recent surveys.
 Most works on fair allocation consider a one-round division, but in recent years there is a growing interest in multiple-round division.
-Below we present several settings that are related to ours, ordered by increasing difficulty.
+Below we present several settings that are related to ours.
+They are ordered by increasing difficulty --- from the ``easiest'' ones (where strongest fairness guarantees are possible) to the ``hardest'' ones (where only weak fairness guarantees are possible).

-\paragraph{Repeated fair assignment.} This setting is most closely related to ours, as it involves a single assignment problem (of exactly one item to each agent) that is repeated every day.
+\paragraph{Repeated fair assignment.} This setting is most closely related to ours, as it involves a single assignment problem (of exactly one item to each player) that is repeated every day.
 It was recently studied by \citet{micheel2024fairness}.
-They studied three fairness notions: (a) \emph{Mirrored envy}: if some agent envies another agent a certain number of times, then the latter envied them the same number of times.
-They study the run-time complexity of deciding whether a mirror-envy-free and Pareto-efficient allocation exists. (b) \emph{Equal treatment of equals (ETE)}: agents with the same preferences should get exactly the same final bu ndle.
-They prove that an ETE and Pareto-efficient allocation always exists when the size of every equivalence class of agents divides the number of future rounds.
-They also study the run-time complexity of deciding whether such an allocation exists in general. (c) \emph{Minimizing the number of times an agent is envious}: If there are $T$ future rounds, then there is always an allocation in which the maximum number of times each agent is envious is at most $\ceil{T/2}$, and this bound is tight.
-But deciding whether there is an allocation with at most $T/3$ envy rounds is NP-hard.
+They studied the computational complexity of three separate fairness notions: (a) \emph{Mirrored envy}: if some player envies another player a certain number of times, then the latter envied them the same number of times. (b) \emph{Equal treatment of equals}: players with the same preferences should get exactly the same final bundle. (c) \emph{Minimizing the number of times a player is envious}.

-\citet{caragiannis2024repeatedly} study a generalization of repeated fair assignment, in which the value of an agent for an item may depend on the number of rounds the item was previously used by the same agent.
+\citet{caragiannis2024repeatedly} study a generalization of repeated fair assignment, in which the value of a player for an item may depend on the number of rounds the item was previously used by the same player.
 In this setting, even obtaining fairness at the last day becomes challenging, as the round-robin technique might not work.
-They study the run-time complexity of computing an allocation that maximizes the sum of values (``utilitarian''), and present some special cases in which it is possible to ensure EF1 (envy-free up-to one item) at the last day.
+They study the run-time of computing an allocation that maximizes the sum of values (``utilitarian''), and present some special cases in which it is possible to ensure EF1 (envy-free up-to one item) at the last day.

+\citet{lim2026fairness} study the computational problem of finding a repeated allocation that maximizes the smallest utility overall, or every individual day.
+This is NP-hard in general, but can be solved efficiently in some special cases.